isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 * HLS (HTTP Live Streaming, Apple’s streaming protocol).
 * Progressive video delivery to Android™, BlackBerry®, and Windows® mobile devices.

 Any other video format and codec is treated as a “Master Video”.
 This asset classification means that the video is a source video file and cannot be used for delivery playback on desktops or mobile devices.
-For example, you cannot preview these types of videos in Dynamic Media Classic.
+For example, you cannot preview these types of videos in Adobe Dynamic Media Classic.
 You also cannot generate Copy URLs or Embed Code for use in video players, on websites, and so on.

 ### Filtering the list of video encoding presets {#filtering-the-list-of-video-encoding-presets}